"Now you have a sun room": Woman left without most of her house after storm

 F L O W B E A T S 🇿🇦 added:

-" These sense of humour in these comments is off the roof."
+" The sense of humour in these comments is off the roof."

 PhiweSmiles also tried to see the positives: